gatsbyjs/rfcs/text/0000-move-rfcs-to-monorepo.md

 This `rfcs` repository has unfortunately not been given the care and attention that such crucial and sweeping changes deserve.
 One seemingly obvious reason is that the `rfcs` repo is separate from the GatsbyJS monorepo which gets much more traffic and attention from not only the community but also the GatsbyJS open-source team (@gatsbyjs/core).

-From this perspective, I propose a revamp of this underlying model to more effectively surface this valuable community feedback and ensure that the community has ample opportunity to help shape and influence Gatsby open-source functionality, with a direct line of feedback to the open-source team.
+From this perspective, I propose a revamp of this underlying model to more effectively surface this valuable community feedback and ensure that the community has ample opportunity to help shape and _influence_ Gatsby open-source, with a direct line of feedback to the open-source team.
 Specifically, I propose:

 1. We deprecate this repo and close any outstanding pull requests in this repo
 1. We document and encourage users to open up RFCs as pull requests to the official GatsbyJS monorepo (`gatsbyjs/gatsby`)